thatlonelybugbear/automated-conditions-5e/README.md

 - `Restrained`: Disadvantage on attacks and dexterity saves, grants advantage on attacks by others
 - `Stunned`: Auto fail strength/dexterity saves, grants advantage on attacks by others
 - `Unconscious`: Auto fails strength/dexterity saves, grants advantage on attacks by others, crit if hit within 5ft ++ Prone

+`Modern Rules`
+- No `exhaustion` automation, as this is handled by the system.
+- `Incapacitated` will give disadvantage on initiative rolls, in addition to the legacy rules.
+- `Invisibility` will give advantage on initiative rolls, in addition to the legacy rules.

 # Settings added for:
 - `Expanded Conditions` **(default off)**